-Based on the Omnibus Law enacted on 2 November, 2020, the following individuals may be exempted from worldwide income tax rule:
+Based on the Minister of Finance No. 18 Year 2021, the following individuals may be exempted from worldwide income tax rule:

 - 1. An Indonesian national who resides outside Indonesia for more than 183 days will be treated as a non-resident taxpayer. - 2.
 Foreigner employees meeting certain skills requirements will be exempted from worldwide income reporting for four years from when the first time they arrive in Indonesia.
 They are only subject to Indonesian-sourced income.